papis/papis/doc/source/quick_guide.rst

     papis export --all --output project_apple.bib tags:"project apple"

-Papis supports exporting to several formats, which you can check out using
+Papis supports exporting to several formats, which you can check out using:

 .. code:: bash